 Born in London, raised in Los Angeles, Sanderson loves spending his days learning, playing, discovering, singing, and dancing with young children and believes passionately in the impact and value of quality preschool.
 His teaching is influenced by the work of John Dewey, Maria Montessori, Magda Gerber, Jean Piaget, Eleanor Duckworth, Alfie Kohn, and others.
 When he’s not in the classroom, Sanderson loves playing/watching/talking about soccer, hiking, playing music, and caring for plants.

 Diana Post is the junior class teacher.
-This is her fourth year as a teaching staff member of Youngset and tenth year working with parents and students within the community.
+This is her eighth year as a teaching staff member of Youngset and thirteenth year working with parents and students within the community.
 She is a strong advocate of learning through play, encouraging children and parents to be lifelong learners.
-She is married and lives in Raleigh Hills with her three boys, all Youngset alumni; Nate (15), Will (13) and George (8).
+She is married and lives in Raleigh Hills with her three boys, all Youngset alumni; Nate (19), Will (16) and George (11).
 Diana spent her childhood overseas in Aberdeen, Scotland.
 She attended boarding school in Hertfordshire, England where she studied dance.
 After high school, her family moved to Portland and she attended PNCA and received a Bachelor of Fine Arts.
 She has taught ballet and other disciplines of dance throughout the years.
 She enjoys working with children of all ages but especially loves the curiosity and wonder of preschoolers.